-- Africa Cogen Centre Director

-- International Team Leader

-- Heads of Units of the Cogen Centre (4)

-- Head of Finance and Administrative Support Unit

-- One representative from each National Cogen Office
+- AFREPREN/FWD Regional Cogen Centre Director - A representative of AFREPREN/FWD - Heads of Units of the AFREPREN/FWD Regional Cogen Centre (4) - Head of Finance and Administrative Support Unit - One representative from each National Cogen Office

-Figure 5.1 shows the project management structure of the Cogen for Africa Project.
-The Africa Cogen Centre, which manages the day-to-day operations of the Project, reports to the Project Steering Committee.
-The National Cogen Offices reports to the Africa Cogen Centre and are in direct contact with the stakeholders in their respective countries.
-The Africa Cogen Centre monitors and supervises the activities of the National Cogen Offices and supports them through training and technical assistance.
-Under certain circumstances, the Africa Cogen Centre could also have a direct link/contact with the stakeholders through the provision of assistance/advice by the Experts of the Centre.
+Figure 5.1 elaborates the project management structure of the Cogen for Africa Project.
+The AFREPREN/FWD Regional Cogen Centre, which manages the day-to-day operations of the Project, reports to the Project Steering Committee.
+The National Cogen Offices reports to the Regional Cogen Centre and are in direct contact with the stakeholders in their respective countries.
+The Regional Cogen Centre monitors and supervises the activities of the National Cogen Offices and supports them through training and technical assistance.
+Under certain circumstances, the Regional Cogen Centre could also have a direct link/contact with the stakeholders through the provision of assistance/advice by the Experts of the Centre.